-Welcome to the Oxford Leon Association and Trust website in our 31st anniversary year!
+Welcome to the Oxford Leon Association and Trust website!

 Oxford has been twinned with León in Nicaragua since 1986.
 León is a historic university city, situated 50 miles from the capital, but similarities with Oxford end there.
 Nicaragua is the second poorest country in Latin America and so most of the work of the Oxford León Association and Trust (a registered charity) focusses on raising funds for development projects in and near to León.
 We work with locally-based organisations to fund specific small-scale projects.
 We have funded clean water installation, support for victims of domestic violence, a play area and toys for nursery children and a travelling library.